electric-eloquence/fepper/README.md

 ###Utilization###

-The following are the available Gulp tasks:
+The following are the terminal commands for Fepper:

-* `gulp` to run the automated building, watching, and serving tasks.
+* `node .` to launch Fepper from the command line.
-* `gulp data` to force compile \_data.json.
+* `node . data` to force compile \_data.json.
-* `gulp frontend-copy` to copy css, fonts, images, js, and templates to backend.
+* `node . frontend-copy` to copy css, fonts, images, js, and templates to backend.
-* `gulp lint` to lint JavaScripts, JSON, and HTML.
+* `node . lint` to lint JavaScripts, JSON, and HTML.
-* `gulp once` to clean the public folder and do a one-off Fepper build.
+* `node . once` to clean the public folder and do a one-off Fepper build.
-* `gulp publish` to publish the public folder to GitHub Pages.
+* `node . publish` to publish the public folder to GitHub Pages.
-* `gulp static` to generate a static site from the 04-pages directory.
+* `node . static` to generate a static site from the 04-pages directory.
-* `gulp syncback` to lint, uglify and copy Fepper frontend files to the backend.
+* `node . syncback` to lint, uglify and copy Fepper frontend files to the backend.

 ###Documentation###